-Internal Services are groups of related activities and resources that are administered to support the needs of programs and other corporate obligations of an organization.
-Internal Services include only those activities and resources that apply across an organization and not to those provided specifically to a program.
-These groups are: Management and Oversight Services; Communications Services; Legal Services; Human Resources Management Services; Financial Management Services; Information Management Services; Real Property Services; Materiel Services and Acquisition Services.
+Internal Services are those groups of related activities and resources that the federal government considers to be services in support of programs and/or required to meet corporate obligations of an organization.
+Internal Services refers to the activities and resources of the 10 distinct service categories that support Program delivery in the organization, regardless of the Internal Services delivery model in a department.
+The 10 service categories are: Management and Oversight Services, Communications Services, Legal Services, Human Resources Management Services, Financial Management Services, Information Management Services, Real Property Services, Materiel Services, and Acquisition Services.